bor0/gidti/manuscript/chapter6.md

 ### 6.4.3.
 Length of tree is same as length of mapped tree

-Now, we want to prove that for a given tree, and _any_ function `f`, the length of that tree will be the same with the length of that tree mapped with the function `f`:
+Now, we want to prove that for a given tree, and _any_ function `f`, the length of that tree will be the same as the length of that tree mapped with the function `f`:

 ```
 proof_1 : (tr : Tree) -> (f : Nat -> Nat) -> length_tree tr = length_tree (map_tree f tr)